phosfuldev/phos_website/index.md

 ##### Intentions

 The most fundamental intention of this website is to **be of service**.
 (I saw this phrasing from [this post by Maria](https://www.instagram.com/p/C2ag_8kAec7/) and I'm taking it <3)
-By organising, completing, and giving a home to my thoughts, I hope I'm creating a communual space rather than hosting a lecture.
+By organising, completing, and giving a home to my thoughts, I hope to create a communual space rather than hosting a lecture.
 A critical but also warm and validating space, where everything is not for everyone all the time, but valuable to the right people or at the right time.
 I love chatting with people through [my Instagram](https://www.instagram.com/phomnomnom/) stories.
 I love the honesty, the bravery, the world-building, and I wish to continue that here. (comment function soon!!)
 Other purpose of a website are to create a more reliable and user friendly archive for my ideas and thoughts, lessen my dependence on Instagram (eat dirt Meta!!), and push forward my writing skills!

-Here are a few [house rules]() for this website project & online interactions with me in general.
+Here are a few [house rules](https://phosworld.xyz/house-rules) for this website project & online interactions with me in general.

 ##### The "What"